kotchaosu/vagrant_workshop/README.md

 ## Vagrant intro

 So you decided to give Vagrant a chance.
-Even if you won't like it, I think it's thing worth trying.
+Even if you won't like it, it's worth trying.
 Vagrant can improve your development workflow.
 Think about possible issues of not using VM:

 **local environment painful setup:**